 August: Shawn Prestridge guided you in code quality through Move fast and break things?
 Not so fast in embedded.
 Read article

-Now: Rafael Taubinger shares his tips and tricks for Safety coding techniques for your application.
+September: Rafael Taubinger shared his tips and tricks for Safety coding techniques for your application.
+Read article

 “Move fast and break things” is the approach that Mark Zuckerberg said he inculcates into the development culture at Facebook.
 While it sounds wonderful for getting new features up and running quickly (even if they are not perfect), it loses its luster if you try to apply that same approach to embedded development.